 An added consideration is that most high-efficiency furnaces vent directly to the outside, bypassing the chimney altogether.
 Exhaust gases from conventional gas furnaces and oil-burning heaters are vented up the chimney and can damage the interior of the stack over time.
 To repair this, the chimney may need to be rebuilt or lined, which can represent a significant expense.

 In the next few weeks, I’ll look at oil-to-gas conversions, including reasons to convert, the benefits of direct venting for heating equipment, and the environmental considerations of oil heating.
-In the mean time, if you’d like more information about oil-to-gas conversions, or replacing old furnaces, please contact us at Boston Standard Plumbing & Heating at (617) 288-2911 for a consultation.
+In the mean time, if you’d like more information about oil-to-gas conversions, or replacing old furnaces, or our furnace installation services in Boston, please contact us at Boston Standard Plumbing & Heating at (617) 288-2911 for a free consultation.

 Boston Homeowners & Businesses: